Select Page

 Working with starting LB TJ Dottery

-Having someone on the team who, like Chambers mentioned, is a leader for the whole team and not just one position group is something extremely valuable to have.
+Having someone on the team who, like Chambers mentioned, is a leader for the whole team and not just one position group, is something extremely valuable to have.
+Dottery’s willingness to share his experience and knowledge is important for Chambers and the other new faces on the Rebel defense.

-If Ole Miss can continue this chain of leadership and guidance, passing knowledge and information from one player to the next, the Rebels will be able to build such a skilled defense with chemistry that will last for many seasons to come.
+If Ole Miss can continue this chain of leadership and guidance, passing knowledge and information from one player to the next, Ole Miss will be able to build a skilled defense with chemistry that will last for many seasons to come.

 Improvements since arriving in Oxford

 This is something important that can be attributed to the coaching staff as a whole, maybe more specifically the nutrition staff, but something that shows just how dedicated the players and staff are.
-It may be something that goes unnoticed and underappreciated.
+It may be something that goes unnoticed now, but will pay big dividends once the grueling SEC season begins.

 “They feed us a lot, man,” Chambers said.
 “Every chance they get, they’re putting something in front of us to eat.
 I came in at 215, right now I’m at 235.”

 It’s more than just staying in shape, it’s about being in the best position weight weight-wise, to perform effectively.
-Putting on the weight, getting stronger and faster, are things that will help Chambers perform his best, better than he performed at Missouri State, his previous school before transferring to Ole Miss.
+Putting on the weight and getting stronger and faster are things that will help Chambers perform his best.

-It all comes down to the little things that go unnoticed, the things that go on behind the scenes, even deeper than the practice before the games.
-The time and dedication put into the diet and the weight room are what go unnoticed, but also what sets players apart.
+Frequently, it all comes down to the little things that go on behind the scenes.
+The dedication put into the diet and the weight room is one of those things that may go unnoticed, but is also what sets players apart.

 Why play in the SEC?

-If Chambers wants a bigger stage and recognition, then that’s what he’ll get at Ole Miss.
-If he can stand out while playing against teams like Georgia, Florida, LSU, and so on, then so long as he performs, he’ll get the recognition he’s searching for.
+If Chambers wants a bigger stage and recognition, he’s come to the right place at Ole Miss.
+If he can stand out while playing against teams like Georgia, Florida, LSU, etc., he’ll get the recognition he’s searching for.

 If he can continue to perform through camp, improve himself physically, and work hard, then he’ll earn a spot on the big stage.

-At a school like Ole Miss, where there’s been a history of talent, and one coming off a season in which it had eight draft picks, he picked the right place to go.
-If Chambers can see the vision and the opportunity in Oxford, then everyone can, and it won’t be long till the Rebels are hoisting the national championship trophy.
+At a school like Ole Miss, where there’s been a history of talent, and one coming off a season in which it had eight draft picks, Chambers picked the right place to go.

 His physicality fits